ericomeehan/girnel/README.md

 # Introduction

-Girnel is a light weight, searchable journal for git repositories that allows developers to track their research and decision making process alongside the changes in code.
+Girnel is a light weight, searchable journal for git repositories that allows developers to track their research and decision making process alongside changes in code.

 Create a .girnel file in the root of your project repository, then use the girnel.sh script to add entries, read, and query the girnel.
 New entries are given a